 What’s with this question, Calico?
 Jeez, the guys a politician, he’s gonna say whatever he thinks will get him elected?
 All politicians are crass craven soulless opportunists.
 He’s just doing what he always has: talking out of both sides of his ass.

-Given the how full the pants of the Republican establishment have become, these shifts in opinions cannot be so easily explained.
-Given the the many lukewarm reluctant endorsements of Trump by various and sundry Republicans, like Ben Carson, Lindsey Graham — who has since switched back to not supporting Trump — Bob Dole, and others.
+Given how full the pants of the Republican establishment have become, these shifts in opinions cannot be so easily explained.
+Given the many lukewarm reluctant endorsements of Trump by various and sundry Republicans, like Ben Carson, Lindsey Graham — who has since switched back to not supporting Trump — Bob Dole, and others.
 People, as in voters, are paying attention this time.
 There is more at stake here than mere politics as usual.
 This election has a sense of consequence and being a tipping point.

 There must be more going on inside the minds of these politicians than the usual crass craven political opportunism.

-Cognitive dis-WHAT-onance?
+Cognitive disa-WHAT-onance?
 Cognitive dissonance is a theory developed by the social psychologist, Leon Festinger in about 1957.
 Cognitive dissonance is a slippery concept that can be difficult to wrap your mind around.
 We have to start with another concept — I KNOW right, damn obfuscating academics! — the principle of cognitive consistency.

 The principle of cognitive consistency is the social psychology concept that states that people want their attitudes, beliefs, and behavior must agree.
 Attitudes, beliefs, and behavior cannot be in conflict.
-And, when we any combination of the three are inconsistent, we are very uncomfortable.
+And, when we have any combination of the three are inconsistent, we are very uncomfortable.
 It’s like being a BernieBro and lusting for Hillary.
 Can you really be a true Sanders supporter and having intense sexual fantasies about Clinton?
 It’s bound to cause trouble.
 It can cause some mass confusion and some fierce mommy-daddy issues to surface.

-Cognitive dissonance is Malcolm X of psychological concepts and principles.
+Cognitive dissonance is the Malcolm X of psychological concepts and principles.
 It is the need, absolute need, to maintain cognitive consistency by any means necessary including irrational, destructive, and out and out cray-cray behavior.

 It is the the discomfort of the dissonance that motivates the gyrations and pee-dancing in order to reduce the discomfort or eliminate it all together.
 So, consider the options: you work in a dead-end job for a low wages with little appreciation or recognition, i.e. you’re a high school teacher!
 Now and again — when you’ve bounced a check, staggered out of a bar and leered at a student, or had the electric turned off — you come face-to-face with how your crappy career choices have landed you in the pathetic toilet that is your life.
 You can’t really change your crappy career choices.
 You can only gild that shit.